-Joseph L Hooley is chairman and chief executive officer of State Street Corporation, one of the world's leading providers of financial services to institutional investors, with US$29 trillion in assets under custody and administration, and US$2 trillion in assets under management* as of December 31, 2016.
+Joseph L Hooley is chairman and chief executive officer of State Street Corporation, one of the world's leading providers of financial services to institutional investors, with US$29.8 trillion in assets under custody and administration, and US$2.6 trillion in assets under management* as of March 31, 2017.

 Since joining State Street in 1986, Jay has held a number of diverse leadership positions with increasing responsibility.
 After leading the US Mutual Fund sales organization, he joined State Street’s shareholder servicing joint venture with Kansas City-based DST systems.
 From 1988 to 1990, he served as president and chief executive officer of National Financial Data Services and went on to become president and chief executive officer of Boston Financial Data Services from 1990 to 2000.